ropensci/DataPackageR/README.md

 While tools like `packrat` and others aim to do the above by fixing the version of all packages used for a project into a local library bundle that can be distributed, this can be a bit of overkill, particularly if all consumers of a data set are using the same environment.
 Recording the `sessionInfo()` may be sufficient in many cases (since we are mostly only concerned with data tidying).
 Some new tools from Robert Gentleman's group could enable users to store and verify the versions of packages used for preprocessing data sets between package builds.
 This remains to be explored further.

 Documentation could be embedded in the `.R` files under `/data-raw`, which could be parsed out by `preprocessData()` code and placed in `/R` then `roxygenized`, eliminating the need for this additional step.

+## Known limitations.

+- As mentioned, documentation needs to be parsed from the .r files in /data-raw
+- The current code parsed a single .R file in the /data-raw directory.
+This needs to be fixed to support multiple .R files by testing for name collisions and properly comparing against the DATADIGEST file.